hugofqueiros/blockchain/ethereum/README.md

 Node on Ethereum network (on this case on Rinkeby Network)

 truffle-hdwallet-provider to conner to the rinkeby network run by infura, and unlock the contract used

+## Ganache

+Ganache is a great tool if you want to test your contract right away.